markjlyon/spaceopera/BACK STEP.md

 ### FUEL
 There is limited fuel for the backstep dodecahedron with no known why to get or make more, so the use of a backstep must be for critical purposes only.

-Recently a additional fuel source was discovered which might increase the number of days the dodecahedron can go back in time.
+Recently an additional fuel source was discovered which might increase the number of days the dodecahedron can go back in time.

 High powered Inanimate Matter Manipulators can produce this fuel, but no one has thought of this before because no one has been powerful enough to try.